 One of the standout features of Vanguard’s mutual funds is their accessibility.
 While some brokers require a minimum account balance to open an account, Vanguard does not have this requirement.
 However, the mutual funds themselves have a minimum initial investment of $3,000, which is a relatively low threshold compared to other brokers.

 Aside from mutual funds, Vanguard offers investors a variety of other investment options, including stocks, ETFs, options, CDs, and bonds.
 Additionally, Vanguard offers access to a range of retirement accounts, including IRA and Roth IRA, which are not available on Robinhood.
-This diversity of investment options makes it easy for investors to build a diversified portfolio that aligns with their investment goals and preferences.
+This diversity of investment options allow traders and investors who want to diversify their portfolios to follow their strategies.

 Robinhood rolled out its round the clock customer service and it’s been better for it.
 The platform offers several customer service options, including email, in-app, and phone support.
 Users can also access the Robinhood Help Center, which contains a range of articles and FAQs on various topics.
 Additionally, Robinhood has a Twitter account, @AskRobinhood, where users can ask questions and receive answers from the support team.